raguay/TextBarScripts/README.md

 - Better colors and theming.
 - Regular expressions selecting and editing of notes.
 - Storing regular expressions for future use.
+- Add new scripts without having to remove the script store.

 If you have something you would like to see, just make an issue with the tag [Features] and I'll see what I can do.